“A Dream of the Very Distant Future”: Early Visions of a Bridge across the Waitematā

-About two kilometres across the Waitematā Harbour, from Point Chevalier on the south shore toward Kauri Point on the north, lies the Meola Reef, also known by its Māori name, Te Tokaroa (‘The Long Rock’).
+About two kilometres across the Waitematā Harbour, from Point Chevalier on the south shore toward Kauri Point on the north, lies the Meola Reef, also known by its Māori name, Te Tokaroa (“The Long Rock”).
 Geologists believe that the reef was formed when Mount Saint John erupted some 28,000 years ago, but according to Māori myth, Te Tokaroa is all that remains of the first attempt to construct a harbour bridge.
 In the story of Te Tokoroa, a tribe of pale-skinned, fairy-like creatures called patupaiarehe tried to build a stone causeway across the Waitematā.
 The patupaiarehe carried out their work at night, as their pale skin made them vulnerable to sunlight, but they were unable to complete the crossing before dawn and perished in the morning sun, leaving their unfinished bridge—the reef—behind.

-Public interest in a harbour bridge only intensified as Auckland grew, and from 1860 on, each successive decade saw at least one new major scheme.
-Most of these proposals were serious and well-considered, although some were certainly more grandiose than others.
-In 1911, for example, the Waitematā Chamber of Commerce investigated the possibility of erecting a bridge between Chelsea and Ponsonby that would have catered mainly to trains and trams.
+Public interest in a harbour bridge only intensified as Auckland grew, and from 1860 on, each successive decade typically saw at least one major new scheme.
+Most of these proposals were serious and well-considered, although some were certainly more extravagant than others.
+In 1911, for example, the Waitemata Chamber of Commerce investigated the possibility of erecting a bridge between Chelsea and Ponsonby that would have catered mainly to trains and trams.
 The planned structure was to be suspended above the harbour on vast metal cylinders, with a large section devoted to rail and tramways and a smaller section for pedestrians.

-An Auckland Star report on the scheme claimed that it had been drawn up and presented to the Auckland Harbour Board some year[s] prior, but the government, when approached on the question of financial assistance, had decided that “the time was not ripe for a work of such magnitude.”
+An Auckland Star report on the scheme claimed that it had been drawn up and presented to the Auckland Harbour Board some years prior, but the government, when approached on the question of financial assistance, had decided that “the time was not ripe for a work of such magnitude.”
 Although the Star saw “no immediate prospect of any practical step being taken” with regards to the revived proposal, the paper remained confident that a bridge would be built at some point, describing a bridge connecting the Waitematā’s north and south shores as a “certainty of the future.”

 James Cowan, Fairy Folk Tales of the Māori, Auckland, 1925, p.9.

 S.S.
-McGill, ‘The Bridges of the Waitemata: A History—Ancient and Modern’, Auckland-Waikato Historical Journal, No. 38, 1981, p.27.
+McGill, “The Bridges of the Waitemata: A History—Ancient and Modern”, Auckland-Waikato Historical Journal, 38, 1981, p.27.

-‘Bridging the Waitemata: A Dream of the Future’, Auckland Star, 11 July, 1911.
+“Bridging the Waitemata: A dream of the future,” Auckland Star, 11 July, 1911.

 Auckland City Council Archives, Birkenhead Borough Council minute books, BCC 111, item 8, pg.
 44.

-‘Bridge Across the Waitemata’, Waihi Daily Telegraph, 30 April, 1919.
+“Bridge across the Waitemata,” Waihi Daily Telegraph, 30 April, 1919.